Neurothustra/node-express-docker-template/README.md

 run the docker-compose build command in the cli, then docker-compose up to start the server.
 To see it in the browser, add your system's IPv4 (find it with ipconfig) then append the app's port, 8080

+TypeScript files do not currently autocompile.
+In order to compile, attach a shell to the running container and run the tsc command

 ### Prerequisites

 [Docker](https://www.docker.com/) - [Docker Machine](https://docs.docker.com/machine/install-machine/) (not required if you can enable Hyper-V on Windows OS)